After One Year of COVID-19, What Lessons Have We Learned About Hunger?

 What the Year Ahead Looks Like

 The year ahead may make or break our goal of ending hunger in all its forms by 2030 (see all 17 Sustainable Development Goals here) — particularly since hunger was already on the rise in the years leading up to the COVID-19 crisis.
 In fact, the U.N.
 World Food Programme has warned that 2021 could see the worst humanitarian crises since the U.N. was founded over 75 years ago.
-Another U.N. special envoy has warned that the worst food system impacts of COVID-19 in developing countries were simply deferred, not avoided.
+Here is what appears to be true about COVID-19 and hunger: the worst food system impacts of the pandemic in developing countries were simply deferred, not avoided.

 The U.N.
 World Food Programme is the world’s largest hunger-fighting agency and is uniquely qualified to tackle these challenges.
 But we cannot do it without the support of the American people.
 We hope you’ll join our cause and donate here to help us continue our lifesaving work.